damemay/GAL/README.md

 ## planned new features
 - Change shader generation to be scene-based, not material-based
+- Pipeline shader binding into scene-based queue on setting and loop for more performant GPU usage
 - UBOs and framebuffers
 - Deferred rendering
 - IBL